 Did I mention that at that time, I was working for a well-known motorcycle tuning company?
 I really should have known better.
 I was a typical teenager with ‘shite between the ears’ as my boss might have said.
 On more than one occasion.

-What makes for the best engine oil for your bike?
+What makes for the best engine oil for bikes?
 Does expense equate to quality?
 Can an oil be too thick?
 Should you change engine oil every 1,000 miles?
 What happens if you don’t change the oil regularly? …

 Engine oil is a complex subject, and for every different brand out there, there’s probably a hundred different questions, and depending on which expert you speak to, ten different answers per question.
 Some of the information is fact, some is preference, and the rest is … a bovine-related manure type substance.